McCarthy officially denies Schiff and Swalwell seats on House Intelligence Committee - KTVZ

 “I think this is a terrible move on his part and once again, showing McCarthy just catering to the most extreme elements of this conference,” he added.

+Schiff will sit on the Judiciary Committee, according to a Democratic aide, while Swalwell told CNN he will sit on the Judiciary and Homeland Security panels.

-Two House Republicans publicly denounced McCarthy’s move Tuesday.
+Two House Republicans publicly denounced McCarthy’s move ejecting Democrats from the intelligence panel.
 Swing district Rep. Don Bacon of Nebraska called the kicking of members from committees “corrosive,” while Rep. Victoria Spartz of Indiana said in a statement that she opposes the push to remove the Democrats.

 “I appreciate these Republican members speaking out against what McCarthy is doing,” Schiff later told CNN’s Anderson Cooper on “AC360.”